NivethaShanmugam01/Singapore-Resale-Flat-Prices-Predicting/README.md

 Feature Engineering: Extract relevant features and create additional features to enhance prediction accuracy.

-Model Selection and Training: Choose a suitable regression model and train it on historical data.
+Model Selection and Training: Choose a suitable regression model and train it on historical data. (using linear regression, decision tree and random forests)

 Model Evaluation: Assess the model's predictive performance using regression metrics.